snudatalab/KG-CTF/README.md

 # KG-CTF and OKG-CTF

 This is the official implementation of "Offline and Online Accurate Coupled Tensor Factorization with Knowledge Graph".
-The codes for the implementation of KG-CTF and OKG-CTF (Offline and Online Knowledge Graph based Coupled Tensor Factorization) are included in `src/`.
+The codes for the implementation of KG-CTF and OKG-CTF (Offline and Online Knowledge Graph based Coupled Tensor Factorization) are included in `src_KG-CTF/` and `src_OKG-CTF/`.

 ## Overeview of KG-CTF
 ![Overview](KG-CTF.png)